streamr-dev/network/README.md

 You can skip this step if releasing a beta version.

 Read and edit [CHANGELOG.md](CHANGELOG.md).
 Create a new section for the new version, move items from under "Unreleased" to this new section.
-Add any missing changes worth mentioning that may be missing from "Unreleased".
+Add any additional changes worth mentioning that may be missing from "Unreleased".

 ### Step 2: Creating and pushing the version and tag